polarispw/MSBD5002-MetricPrompt/README.md

 conda activate metricprompt
 pip install -r requirements.txt
 ```
-If your GPU is based on Ampere architecture, you can install [kernl](https://github.com/ELS-RD/kernl/) package with the following command to accelerate the inference process.
+If your GPU is based on Ampere architecture, you can install [kernel](https://github.com/ELS-RD/kernl/) package with the following command to accelerate the inference process.
 ```shell
 pip install 'git+https://github.com/ELS-RD/kernl'
 ```
-After installing kernl, set `--kernl_accerleration 1` in `run.sh` to activate the acceleration.
+After installing kernel, set `--kernl_accerleration 1` in `run.sh` to activate the acceleration.

 ### Baseline